This is part of a multi-part series on Canada’s beautiful province of Nova Scotia.

 We spend the night in a lodge at the summer-camp-feeling White Point Beach Resort.
 Dozens of kids spend the summers here from abroad learning the language and enjoying the laid back natural beauty of the sea and surf.
 The most unexpected part?
 Bunnies and lots of ‘em.
 Wild rabbits hop all over the green lawns happily munching on grass and allowing visitors to come oddly close to them.

 Note: Since my visit, White Point unfortunately suffered a fire, which destroyed their main lodge.
 Thankfully, no one was injured…and, I am told, every bunny survived.
-They immediately announced they would rebuild and have already planned the design and hope to break ground this spring.
-Their vacation homes and cottages are still available to guests during the rebuild.
-Here you can actually watch the re-birth on their construction cam.
+They immediately announced they would rebuild and are once again open.